logo

-Is Web Crawling Legal
+Is Web Scraping Legal and Why

 Generally, scraping public information from websites is legal, whereas scraping private account data will raise privacy concerns.
 Here are a few popular use cases to show how different industries do web scraping in a well-accepted way.